Story Sans design information

 - Neo-Grotesk — Helvetica

-We then went through their respective histories and use to determine the best match for Trade Me’s brand tone of voice.
+We then examined the history and use of each (below) to determine the best match for Trade Me’s brand.

-The first sans-serif printing type was Caslon’s Two Lines English in 1816, in uppercase only.
-It took nearly two decades for a sans-serif lower-case to be designed, and from there the development was largely focussed in America and Germany.
+The first sans serif printing type was Caslon’s Two Lines English in 1816.
+It was in uppercase only; it took nearly two decades for a sans-serif lowercase to be designed.
+Most of the development was happening in America and Germany.

-This is an early range of sans-serifs from the 1850’s, arranged in a 1909 specimen book from Bauerschen Gießerei.
+This is an early range of sans serifs from the 1850s, arranged in a 1909 specimen book from Bauersche Gießerei.
 The foundry is marketing them as a unified set named “Breite Grotesk”.

-Which is ironic — to contemporary eyes they’re clearly rather different.
-However, this wasn’t an unusual strategy.
+To contemporary eyes these are clearly different; however, combining relatively different typefaces into a set wasn’t an unusual strategy at the time.
 What we now know as Akzidenz-Grotesk was one of the first set of fonts marketed as a “type family”.
 It is actually a collection of individual typefaces, cut across a range of sizes by largely anonymous punch-cutters.

-In the printing trade »Akzidenzen« meant occasional printed matter, everyday things like business and greeting cards, flyers, posters, handbills, timetables and forms.
-To this end Akzidenz-Grotesk was a humble, everyday typeface used for everyday needs.
+In the printing trade »Akzidenzen« meant occasional printed matter — everyday things like business and greeting cards, flyers, posters, handbills, timetables and forms.
+Akzidenz-Grotesk was a humble typeface used for everyday needs.

-He liked the genuine, original grotesques like Akzidenz-Grotesk.
-Geometric sans-serifs — like Futura — were too “designed” for his eye.
+He liked the genuine, original grotesks like Akzidenz-Grotesk.
+Geometric sans serifs (like Futura) were too “designed” for his eye.

 Futura was designed by Paul Renner in 1927.
-According to the Bauer Type Foundry marketing, it was »die Schrift unserer Zeit« — “the Typeface of our Time”.
-But what was actually going on during this time?
-In the 1920s change was blowing through the nascent profession of graphic design.
+According to Bauer Type Foundry marketing, it was »die Schrift unserer Zeit« — “the typeface of our time”.
+But what was actually going on during the 1920s?
+Change was blowing through the nascent profession of graphic design.
 Rationality, order and grids had become fashionable.
 Influential designers and design schools like the Bauhaus fixated on the supposed purity of geometry, specifically the most elemental of forms: the circle, square and triangle.

-Herbert Bayer made this lettering in the early 1920s.
-This was a fairly typical approach for the time, and illustrates clearly the problems designers quickly run into when trying to impose hard geometry onto soft letterforms.
+Herbert Bayer made this lettering (above) in the early 1920s.
+It was a fairly typical approach for the time, and clearly illustrates the problems designers run into when they try to impose hard geometry onto soft letterforms.
 The result is a charming but clunky set of compromised type, perfectly illustrating the adage:

 A typeface is a beautiful collection of letters, not a collection of beautiful letters.

-A typeface has to work as a whole, which is why Futura is such a remarkable typeface.
-For the first time, Renner and the Stempel foundry managed to skilfully combine the appearance of geometry in letterforms.
-What’s nice about Futura is the method of letterform construction, the small x-height, the generous warm curves and human details like the round tittles and punctuation.³
+A typeface has to work as a whole, which is why Futura is such a remarkable typeface: Renner and the Stempel foundry skilfully combined the appearance of geometry in letterforms — a feat not achieved before.
+The way the Futura letterforms have been constructed is lovely: the small x-height, the generous warm curves, and human details like the round tittles and punctuation.³

-However, for such a rational typeface many compromises were made.
-The sharp points of A M N have to be blunt in the bolder weights to stop them clogging up.
-The terminal treatment of c g s is irrationally inconsistent.
-He also had to bow to the necessary optical corrections in letterforms.
-It’s been said before but bears repeating: Futura’s O is not a perfect circle.
+For such a rational typeface, however, many compromises were made with Futura.
+The sharp points of the A M and N have to be blunt in the bolder weights to stop them clogging up.
+The terminal treatment of the c g and s is irrationally inconsistent.
+Renner also had to bow to the necessary optical corrections in letterforms; it’s been said before but bears repeating: Futura’s O is not a perfect circle.

-The typeface could have been rushed, but Renner and Hartmann were not content until many trial versions had been rejected in the interests of achieving the subtle design features that gave the appearance of true geometric letterforms.— Paul Renner: the art of typography
+The typeface could have been rushed, but Renner and Hartmann were not content until many trial versions had been rejected in the interests of achieving the subtle design features that gave the appearance of true geometric letterforms.

-The key word is “appearance”.
+The keyword in Renner’s quote is “appearance”.
 Geometric typefaces are all about the facade of geometry.
-It’s the same with other famous geometrics in later decades, like ITC Bauhaus and Herb Lubalin’s Avant Garde: Geometry is simply an aesthetic.
-No matter how hard the type designer tries to rationalise a letterform, it must take human needs into consideration.
+It’s the same with other famous geometrics in later decades, like ITC Bauhaus and Herb Lubalin’s Avant Garde — geometry is simply an aesthetic.
+No matter how hard type designers try to rationalise a letterform, they still have to take human needs into consideration.

-It’s all style and no substance.
-The sharpness can be shrill, the geometry professes to be Euclidean but has to be organic: it’s always false.
+The sharpness of geometric types can be shrill; the geometry professes to be Euclidean but has to be organic.
+It’s always false.
 Geometry is merely a style, not a method of construction.
-To this end, it’s favoured for fashion.
-It has the aesthetic signals and cues that companies like Calvin Klein exploit.
-It supposed to have qualities like ‘pure’ and ‘rational’, but these are largely inferred, they’re not necessarily real.
+Geometric typefaces are favoured for fashion for that reason — they supposedly possess qualities of purity and rationality that companies like Calvin Klein exploit.
+But these aren’t necessarily real.

-Tschichold knew this instinctively about geometrics and wrote influential polemics about it.
+Tschichold instinctively knew this about geometrics and wrote influential polemics about it.
 And Bayer, despite his attempts at making geometric letters, turned to Grotesks for his commercial design work.
-These bank notes commissioned during a time of German economic hyper-inflation are a perfect example of Bayer turning to a grotesk instead of a geometric typeface.
+These bank notes, commissioned during a time of German economic hyperinflation, are a perfect example of Bayer turning to a grotesk instead of a geometric typeface.

-In the 1950s Akzidenz-Grotesk enjoyed an enormous second wave of popularity, largely due to the rise of the Swiss “International Style”.
-It was the preferred typeface among typographers and graphic designers, so much so that all major European type foundries wanted to issue a comparable typeface: Deberny & Peignot with Univers, Bauer with Folio and Haas with Helvetica.
+In the 1950s, Akzidenz-Grotesk enjoyed an enormous second wave of popularity, largely due to the rise of the Swiss “International Style”.
+It was the preferred typeface among typographers and graphic designers; so much so that all major European type foundries issued a comparable typeface: Deberny & Peignot with Univers, Bauer with Folio, and Haas with Helvetica.

-In 1957 Eduard Hoffman was the director of the Haas type foundry in Switzerland.
-He enlisted the help of his top sales rep, Max Meidinger to design a new typeface.
-A new typeface can’t be created from thin air, it has to come from somewhere.
-Meidinger was a good salesman.
-He knew his customers and what they were using: Akzidenz-Grotesk.
+In 1957, Eduard Hoffman was the director of the Haas type foundry in Switzerland.
+He enlisted the help of his top sales rep, Max Meidinger, to design a new typeface.
+Meidinger was a good salesman; he knew his customers and what they were using: Akzidenz-Grotesk.

 Helvetica Forever shows Meidinger’s notebooks.
-Most pages have a comparison between Haas’s developmental version of Helvetica and Akzidenz-Grotesk.
-During nearly every step of the process they contrasted and compared their version to the original Grotesk: Akzidenz.
+During nearly every step of the process Haas and Meidinger contrasted and compared their developmental version of Helvetica to the original grotesk: Akzidenz.

-What we took from Helvetica is the concept of related weights and matching details, but more importantly the regularity of its letterforms.
+For the Trade Me typeface, we focused on Helvetica’s concept of related weights and matching details, but more importantly the regularity of its letterforms.
 A large part of Helvetica’s power comes from the normalisation of the widths of upper and lowercase.

 We take what we do, and what you do seriously.
 But we’re never afraid to have a good time doing it.
 We speak with wit and a healthy dose of humour.

 There is no fun in Helvetica, or even Futura.
-Decades of corporate service has sucked the spirit and joy from Helvetica, and the seriousness of faux-geometry renders Futura humourless.
-Grotesks are serious and hard-working when necessary, but they are not buttoned-up drudges.
-There is a vital essence to their forms.
+Decades of corporate service has sucked the spirit and joy from Helvetica; and the faux geometric seriousness of Futura renders it humourless.
+Grotesks are serious and hardworking when necessary, but they are not mere drudges — there is a vital essence to their forms.

 We’re an organisation with heart.
 Our words reflect our passion for our members and the New Zealand community.
 We speak out for what we believe is right.

-Helvetica and Futura advocate for top-down corporate governance and fashion respectively.
+Helvetica and Futura have come to reflect top-down corporate governance and fashion, respectively.
 These are not community-driven typefaces.
-Grotesks were designed and used with heart by the international typographic community.
+Conversely, Grotesks have been designed and used with heart by the international typographic community.

 We may be large, but we have the spirit of a rebellious underdog.
 We convey a sense of restless drive for continual improvement.
 We are excited for what’s happening on Trade Me.

-There is nothing rebellious about Neo-Grotesks or Geometrics.
-Whatever avant-garde spirit they once had has long gone.
-For good reason, Grotesks still retain their underdog spirit.
+There is nothing rebellious about neogrotesks or geometrics.
+Whatever avant garde spirit they once had has long gone.
+For good reason, grotesks still retain their underdog spirit.
 They’re enormously useful and it’s a breath of fresh air when they’re used at such a high branding level.
-Virtually every company involved in tech falls into the Neo-Grotesk trap.
+Virtually every company involved in tech falls into the neogrotesk trap and overuses them.

 We reflect life in New Zealand.
 Our language is up-to-date.
 We share our vision for the future.
 Then, armed with insight and ambition, we set out to build it.

-If the New Zealand DIY spirit could be reflected in any typeface style, it would the Grotesk.
-Normal, useful, hard-working and interesting.
+If the New Zealand DIY spirit could be reflected in any typeface style, it would the grotesk: normal, useful, hardworking, yet also interesting.

 We don’t bullshit.
 We front up.
 We’re transparent, down-to- earth and empathetic.
 Straight-forward and respectful, we speak in a one-to-one way.